Sunday, October 19, 2014

 About the Images:

-Upper Left: This is a free Heartlight image.
-You can visit their site via my links column on the left of this page.
+Upper Right: This is a free imagebank image - please visit this excellent site via my links column at left.

-Lower Left: This is from the Church Galleries site (see my links column at left)
+Lower Left: This is an Hermano Leon free image - please visit this excellent site via my links column at left.

 About the Images: